KxSystems/docs/docs/wp/disaster-floods/index.md

 Ungauged basin

 : Features included the past rainfall information of stream sites.
-This dataset can be used at locations where there is no stream height gauge present, therefor no features were extracted from the stream gauge dataset.
+This dataset can be used at locations where there is no stream height gauge present, therefore no features were extracted from the stream gauge dataset.
 The land use data was also included in this dataset.

 Gauged basin